-Emerging treatment options that have recently been approved by the FDA for type 2 diabetes management include SGLT2 inhibitors, a new class of oral antidiabetic medications; inhaled human insulin (Afrezza®, MannKind Corporation); and devices for insulin delivery such as the insulin patch (OmniPod®, Insulet Corporation) and an "artificial pancreas" device system (MiniMed® 530G with Enlite®, Medtronic, Inc.).
-SGLT2 inhibitors work to block glucose absorption in the kidneys; three SGLT2s have been approved to treat type 2 diabetes in the U.S. (i.e., dapagliflozin [AstraZeneca plc], canagliflozin [Janssen Pharmaceutical], and empagliflozin [Boehringer Ingelheim]), and there are several others currently in phase III clinical trials.
-However, data on their efficacy compared to other oral antidiabetic agents are lacking (Vasilakou, 2013).
+Emerging treatment options that have recently been approved by the FDA for type 2 diabetes management include SGLT2 inhibitors, a new class of oral antidiabetic medications; inhaled human insulin (Afrezza[®], MannKind Corporation); and devices for insulin delivery such as the insulin patch

+(OmniPod[®], Insulet Corporation) and an "artificial pancreas" device system (MiniMed[®] 530G System , Medtronic, Inc.).
+SGLT2 inhibitors work to block reabsorption of filtered glucose by the kidney (Farxiga[TM], package insert, 2014); three SGLT2s have been approved to treat type 2 diabetes in the U.S. (i.e., dapagliflozin [AstraZeneca plc], canagliflozin [Janssen Pharmaceutical], and empagliflozin [Boehringer Ingelheim]), and there are several others currently in phase III clinical trials.
 In June 2014, Afrezza was approved by the FDA as adjunct therapy for type 2 diabetic patients requiring mealtime insulin, and has been shown to significantly reduce HbA1c compared to placebo (Fischer, 2014).
 The OmniPod insulin patch is designed to benefit certain type 2 subgroups (e.g., elderly patients) because of its small size and simplicity compared to conventional insulin pumps (Pickup, 2012).
-Finally, the MiniMed 530G System, which can combine an insulin pump and continuous glucose monitor with or without a glucose suspend feature, was approved by the FDA in September 2013, but type 2 patients have not yet been included in clinical trials (Blue Cross Blue Shield Association, 2014).
+Finally, the MiniMed 530G System, which can combine an insulin pump and continuous glucose monitor with or without a threshold suspend feature, was approved by the FDA in September 2013, but type 2 patients have not yet been included in clinical trials (Blue Cross Blue Shield Association, 2014)